EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ## Direct release – Several contributions
-The research community has been very active and produced several approaches for regulating interactions among unknown parties through the deﬁnition of attribute-based access control mechanisms (instead of identity-baed access control mechanism).<br />
+The research community has been very active and produced several approaches for regulating interactions among unknown parties through the deﬁnition of attribute-based access control mechanisms (instead of identity-based access control mechanism).<br />
 What users can do depend on assertions (**attributes**) they can prove presenting certiﬁcates.
 Access control does not return yes/no anymore, but responds with requirements that the requestor must satisfy to get access.
 Not only the server needs to be protected but the clients want guarantees too (e.g., privacy) $\to$ some form of negotiation may be introduced.

 Large body of proposals addressing: